 The purpose of a report card is to accurately communicate a student’s ongoing achievement and performance toward the mastery of grade level standards.
-A standards based report card provides detailed information on how well a student is progressing toward mastery of end-of-year standards for his/her grade level, identifying specific areas of strength as well as areas in need of improvement.
-Standards based reporting examines each subject area through specific learning targets rather than students receiving one grade that represents multiple criteria, including an average of multiple grades, student behaviors, and work habits.
+A standards-based report card provides detailed information on how well a student is progressing toward mastery of end-of-year standards for their grade level, identifying specific areas of strength as well as areas in need of improvement.
+Standards-based reporting examines each subject area through specific learning targets rather than students receiving one grade that represents multiple criteria, including an average of multiple grades, student behaviors, and work habits.
 Providing more detailed information allows parents and students to understand more clearly what learning is expected at each grade level.
 With this understanding, parents will be better able to guide and support their child’s learning in specific ways.

 How are grades determined?

-A standards based grading system should be reliable and ensure each student’s grades accurately reflect his/her level of proficiency toward grade level standards and learning targets.
-This system will develop clear, consistent success criteria for learning targets, help each student understand in each course or program what level of proficiency is needed to earn each grade, and provide frequent opportunities for each student to obtain feedback as to his/her progress toward the learning goals of his/her courses.
+A standards-based grading system should be reliable and ensure each student’s grades accurately reflect their level of proficiency toward grade level standards and learning targets.
+This system will develop clear, consistent success criteria for learning targets, help each student understand in each course or program what level of proficiency is needed to earn each grade, and provide frequent opportunities for each student to obtain feedback as to their progress toward the learning goals of their courses.

 At ICS, mastery of the learning targets is assessed using five levels of competency 0-4.
 The levels represent the degree to which a student is able to independently demonstrate each essential skill and concept.
 On a standards based report card, a “3” is the expected goal for students, which indicates that the student is meeting the requirements of the academic standards for his/her grade level.
 A “2” indicates that the student’s progression of skills and information is in the expected range, but still requires support and assistance to meet the requirements of the academic standard for his/her grade level.
 The expectation is that most students will achieve a “3” by the end of the year for each grade-level standard.
 All standards on a grade-level report card will be addressed by the end of the school year.
 (Note: A mark of “N/A” on a report card indicates that the standard has not been adequately introduced, covered, or assessed during the marking period.)